YishaiDredzen/AirlineDB/README.md

 To Create the tables and populate them, run the files in the following order:

-1. First, run the **enums.sql** script to create enums on local system
+1. First, run the **Enums.sql** script to create enums on local system
 2. The Schema definition: **Tables.sql** and **Relations.sql**
 3. The data for all the tables are inserted:
   * To be uploaded later